b-fontaine/saaster_kit/infra/README.md

 1. **Kong**: Update `kong.yml` and `routes.yml` to add new services, routes, or modify authentication settings.

+2. **SafeLine**: Access the SafeLine Management UI at `https://localhost:9443` to customize protection rules, view attack logs, and adjust security settings.

-2. **Keycloak**: Edit `realm.json` to change authentication policies, add users, or configure client applications.
+3. **Keycloak**: Edit `realm.json` to change authentication policies, add users, or configure client applications.

-3. **Temporal**: Adjust `docker.yaml` to modify workflow timeouts, retry policies, or other runtime behaviors.
+4. **Temporal**: Adjust `docker.yaml` to modify workflow timeouts, retry policies, or other runtime behaviors.
 Register new namespaces for additional microservices.

-4. **Observability**: Add new dashboards to Grafana, configure additional scrape targets in Prometheus, or adjust log settings.
+5. **Observability**: Add new dashboards to Grafana, configure additional scrape targets in Prometheus, or adjust log settings.

 ## Security Considerations